-A heating mat ensures a germination temperature of approx. 25 °C at a favourable temperature.
+A heating mat ensures a germination temperature of approx. 25 °C at a favorable temperature.

 After about a week, seedlings will appear.
 At the latest three weeks after sowing, all Tabasco seeds should have germinated.
 A germination rate of more than 75% is normal.
 In other words, seven to eight of 10 seeds should rise.

-In a 10 - 20 litre bucket the root has enough space.
-From mid-May, the Tabasco plant will be accustomed to the sun, because it will soon go outside.
+In a 10–20 liter bucket the root has enough space.
+From mid-May, the Tabasco plant will be accustomed to the sun because it will soon go outside.
 In the bucket you can bring the plant into the house in autumn to spend the winter.

-Temperatures below 15 °C at night result in less fruit formation.
+Temperatures below 15 °C at night result in fewer fruit formation.
 If night temperatures drop even lower, Tabasco plants first lose the flowers, then the leaves and can also easily shrink.

 On the fields in Louisiana, the pickers use a simple help: A round rod about 15 cm red.
 The rod is used to determine the perfect time for harvesting.
-If the red colour matches that of the chillies and their diameter, the Tabasco pod has ripened and grown perfectly.
-The more evenly the plant has been supplied with water, without overpouring it, the higher the harvest will be.
+If the red color matches that of the chilies and their diameter, the Tabasco pod has ripened and grown perfectly.
+The more evenly the plant has been supplied with water, without over pouring it, the higher the harvest will be.